fhernanb/dist_gamlss_book/README.md

-# Repository with R code for Generalized Linear Models
+# Distributions for Modeling Location, Scale, and Shape Using GAMLSS in R

 Scripts to complement the book "Distributions for Modeling Location, Scale, and Shape Using GAMLSS in R"